aubreyjonescreatives/first-react-app/README.md

 5. At least one other custom component should be a "child" React component

-* I created the child component to the parent MealCategories React component to be the MealCard component
+* The MealCard component is my child React component:

 ```